 - Easy To Use: Peel off a trap from the stack and place in a houseplant, a home kitchen, or a garden.
 Highly rated zapper catchers to finally protect...

-Now that you understand why it’s so important to understand how to get rid of gnats, let’s talk about the most effective methods.
+Now that you understand why it’s so important to understand how to get rid of gnats, let’s talk a couple drops about the most effective methods to get rid of gnats.

-Sure, you can try DIY gnat traps, but often because they require you to use vinegar or fruit juice, they quickly become counterproductive.
+Sure, you can try DIY gnat traps, but often because they require you to use vinegar diluted bleach, or fruit juice, they quickly become counterproductive to gnat problem.
 The scent that these liquids give off can sometimes end up attracting even more gnats in the first place!

 It’s also a good idea to place the traps directly inside your potted plants, alongside the flowers or leaves.
-The traps won’t harm the plants or impact their growth in any way, but they will stop gnats before they even have a chance to land on a leaf.
+The sticky traps won’t harm the plants or impact their growth in any way, but they will stop gnats before they even have a chance to fly paper land on a leaf.

 Cleaning up After a Gnat Infestation

-If you want to prevent another gnat infestation and ensure that all the eggs are gone from your home, you need to clean and disinfect your home after a gnat invasion.
+If you want to prevent another gnat infestation and ensure that all the gnats lay eggs are gone from your home, you need to clean and disinfect your home after a serious gnat infestation invasion.

 Your kitchen countertops and other areas where you prepare and store your food will need particular attention.

-Stop watering your plants as often as you were before, so that the soil can properly dry out.
+Stop watering your plants as often as you were before, so that the soil you water plants can properly when plants dry out.

 You can also easily sanitize and clean your potted plant soil.
 Using a hand trowel, mix up the first 2 inches of your soil to give air circulation a boost.
 Always check potted plants for any debris like twigs and leaves, and remove them ASAP.